-We’d like to hear from any local authority interesting in working with us on delivering accreditation in their area.
-To speak to our Landlord Development & Accreditation Manager, simply email or call 0207 840 8905.
+We'd like to hear from any local authority interesting in working with us on delivering accreditation in their area.
+To speak to our team, simply email or call 0207 840 8900.

 Are the landlords you're dealing with members of the NLA?

 All NLA members have a membership number and a membership identity card.

 Our online member verification tool will allow you to verify that the landlord is a member of the NLA.

 Our register of members and National Register of Accredited Landlords will also show whether a landlord has achieved the NLA's Accredited Landlord status, as well as any additional achievements with other major accreditation schemes.